 While women of centuries past had to make do with traditional therapies (some of which were ineffective or harmful), today’s women and girls—including those in low-resource settings—have marked advantages.
 A greater recognition of women’s agency and rights, coupled with the increasing availability of improved tools, are maximizing women’s ability to safely and effectively care for their own health.
-International Women’s Day provides the perfect opportunity to reflect on a self-care approach to women’s health and how we can advance it.

 Understanding the concept

 Although women’s self-care has spanned the ages, the concept of self-care was only recognized by the World Health Organization (WHO) in the 1980s.
 WHO defined self-care as “the activities individuals, families, and communities undertake with the intention of enhancing health, preventing disease, limiting illness, and restoring health…undertaken by lay people on their own behalf… either separately or in participative collaboration with professionals.”

 Another, perhaps simpler, way to think about the concept of sexual and reproductive health self-care is this: women and girls are able to identify their own health needs, to access appropriate health technologies, and to effectively manage their health conditions—including seeking health services and professional help when necessary.

 Regardless of which definition is used, women will only be able to practice self-care if their autonomy, agency, and human rights are upheld.
 Any effort to empower women to take charge of their own sexual and reproductive health must also cultivate and elevate their voices and agency, and this point cannot be lost on policymakers and program managers.